-The games available on this page were all created by students of the MIT Game Lab and for research purposes.
-These games are short, 5-15 minute experiences, each made as a polished vertical slice of gameplay.
+The games available on this page were all created by students and staff of the MIT Game Lab and for research purposes.
+These games are short, 5-15 minute experiences, each made as a vertical slice of gameplay.

 Find out how these games were made and how they're used by our researchers!